FysikRevy/FysikRevyTeX/README.md

 **FysikRevyTeX** is the TeXing system used to create the manuscript for FysikRevy&trade;.
 It is based on the fantastic [RevyTeX][], but adapted to be more physicist-friendly.
 Right now, the main features over [RevyTeX][] are:

 * Completely rewritten in Python 3.
-* Parallel generation of PDFs for song, sketches and individual manuscripts.
+* Parallel generation of PDFs for songs, sketches and individual manuscripts.
 * The manuscript has the traditional front page.
 * The contact list has a more human readable syntax.